pytroll/fcidecomp/documentation/solution-design/source/support_to_usage_patterns.rst

 ma se non sei d'accordo la sposto su e tolgo questo paragrafo]**

-The current implementation of the FCIDECOMP software (:ref:`v1.0.2 <[FCIDECOMP_LATEST]>`) which, as mentioned in the :ref:`Repository initialization <repository_initialization>` paragraph serves as blueprint for the software codebase, already satisfies the HDF5 filters interface.
+The current implementation of the FCIDECOMP software (:ref:`v1.0.2 <[FCIDECOMP_LATEST]>`) which, as mentioned in the :ref:`repository_initialization` paragraph serves as blueprint for the software codebase, already satisfies the HDF5 filters interface.
 Given this, integration with utilities relying on the ``netcdf-c`` library (:ref:`[NETCDF-C] <[NETCDF_C]>`) is ensured, provided that: